sandeepdot1/spendkey-assignment/README.md

 ## Getting Started
 1. **Set up the backend** → [Backend README](backend/README.md)
 2. **Set up the frontend** → [Frontend README](frontend/README.md)
-3. Run both, then open the frontend in the browser
+3. Run both, then open the frontend in the browser (frontend hosted at localhost:3000, backend hosted at localhost:5000)